MelHiour/vyos_cfg_v2/README.md

 > Please note you need to use VyOS rolling release at the moment to get the [API](https://docs.vyos.io/en/latest/configuration/service/https.html) support.

 # vyos_cfg.py
-A simple script for pushing config to two or more instances of VyOS.
+A simple script for pushing config to one or more instances of VyOS.
 It can send a predifined list of commands to devices using API.
 You can specify the logic using YAML syntaxis to support different scenarious (es. pre-deployment checks, deployment, post-deployment activities).
+The list of supported commands is
+- show - `show configuration interfaces`
+- get - `show vvrp`, `show arp`
+- set - `set system host-name BLAH`
+- delete - `delete system host-name BLAH`

 ## Files
 ```